LDAP / AD

 (look at the right picture) so we put member in Group member attribute

 field.
-Each user’s DN will help us construct Group filter
+Each user’s DN will help us construct Group filter field.
+Now pay

-field defines what LDAP user’s attribute
+attention: Reference attribute field defines what LDAP user’s attribute Zabbix

-, i.e. %{ref} will be replaced with the
+will use in the Group filter, i.e. %{ref} will be replaced with the value of

-To sum up what I've said above Zabbix:
+up what I've said above Zabbix:

 - Authenticates the user with entered Username and Password against LDAP server getting all user’s LDAP attributes